mautic/developer-documentation-new/docs/components/cache.rst

 Clearing the cache
 ------------------

-The cache is cleared when the ``cache:clear`` command is run.
+When the ``cache:clear`` command is run, Mautic's cache is cleared.
 The cache can be cleared by running:

 .. code-block:: bash